RangineniBalaji/SignLanguageRecognition/README.md

 Contributions to the SLR project are welcomed and encouraged.
 Whether it involves expanding the sign language gesture recognition capabilities, improving the model's accuracy, or adding support for additional sign gestures, your contributions can have a profound impact on the accessibility and usability of the system.

 In the future, the project can be further enhanced by incorporating real-time sign language recognition, developing user-friendly interfaces, and exploring additional techniques to improve performance and expand the range of supported sign gestures.

+<h2>Contact Information</h2>
+If you have any questions, suggestions, or would like to contribute to the project, please feel free to reach out to us.
+You can contact the project team at balajinaidu501@gmail.com <br> We appreciate your interest and look forward to your involvement in this impactful initiative.

+Let's empower individuals with hearing impairments through the power of sign language recognition!